 Shipping: Global Locations (Europe, US, Canada) and International Shipping

 Urban Outfitters predominantly attract younger adults with consistently eye-catching items that appeal to hipsters and urban fashionistas.
 Their mainstay is new clothing lines.
-However, since 1983, they’ve also been curating an excellent range of renewed vintage finds appealing to online thrifting.
+However, since 1983, they’ve also been curating an excellent range of renewed vintage finds appealing to stylish thrifting.

-The Urban Renewal site is an excellent choice for curated and trendy thrift items carefully chosen by their team to appeal to a certain sense of urban aesthetic.
+The Urban Renewal site is an excellent choice for curated and trendy items carefully chosen by their team to appeal to a certain sense of urban aesthetic.
 As they describe it on their site, “a bit like your favorite thrift store finds but without the crate digging.”

 As one of the leading sustainable retailers, Patagonia champions making clothes that last.
 Stop by worn wear for second-hand Patagonia items to purchase and do your bit for the planet.

 Shipping: International shipping with prices varying by country of origin